I’ve always been a bit of a procrastinator. I was that kid in college staying up late the night before a big paper was due.

 You can also automate things like retirement contributions and bill payments.

 Read More: 6 Easy Ways to Automate Your Finances

 I’ve found that one of the biggest reasons people procrastinate on getting their finances in order is that they fear that a financial plan will be too restrictive.
 They assume they’ll have to stop shopping or eating out once they get on a budget, so they put it off.

 Well, I’ve got amazing news for you.
 Budgets don’t have to be restrictive at all.
 In fact, I actually find budgeting to be even more freeing.
 It allows me to spend money freely on things that I love.
 And I never have to feel guilty about it, because I’ve budgeted for it.

 If you’re procrastinating on getting your finances in order because you’re worried about how restrictive it will be, remember to leave room in your budget for things that bring you joy.

-For me, those things are eating out and seeing live music (at least pre-COVID when that was actually something we could do).
+For me, those things are eating out and seeing live music.
 It’s probably going to look different for you, but your budget should reflect the things you love!

 Taking control of your finances feels like an uphill battle when you first get started, and it’s easy to come up with reasons to procrastinate.
 But the sooner you start taking action, the sooner you start seeing results.
 I hope these tips will help you to push your procrastination aside and starting taking real action.